OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/Analogue clock/readme.md

 - displays time with analogue hour-, minute- and second hands;
 - displays date and day of the week;
 - control function using touch sensor after restart without PC.
-This can also be done during operation can be called up by pressing the center of the display.
+This can also be done during operation.
+It can be called up by pressing the center of the display.
 - to save power, the display brightness is reduced every 10 seconds and by means of motion sensor set back to 'bright';